Harry Steele (businessman)

-Harold Raymond Steele, (June 9, 1929 – January 28, 2022) was a Newfoundland-born Canadian businessman and entrepreneur.
+Harold Raymond Steele, (June 9, 1929 – January 28, 2022) was a Newfoundland-born Canadian businessman, entrepreneur, and officer in the Royal Canadian Navy.
 He had business ventures in transportation, hotels and radio, most notably Newfoundland Capital Corporation and Eastern Provincial Airways.

 Early life

-Steele was born in Musgrave Harbour, Dominion of Newfoundland, on June 9, 1929.
-He studied at Memorial University of Newfoundland, graduating with a Bachelor of Education in 1953.
+Steele was born in Musgrave Harbour, Dominion of Newfoundland, on June 9, 1929 to Stanley Steele, a contractor with the Anglo-Newfoundland Development Company, and his wife, Kathleen "Katie" Steele [née Power].
+He studied at Memorial University of Newfoundland, graduating with a Bachelor of Arts in Education in 1953.
 He then joined the Royal Canadian Navy to meet his obligations with the University Naval Training Division, the program that helped fund his education.
 He quickly rose to the rank of lieutenant commander and was assigned to Washington, D.C., as a military attaché for four years.
 He was subsequently put in charge of the new military communications research centre in Gander in 1970, where he was commander of the NATO base for four years before retiring from the Navy after 24 years of service.